loafey/master-thesis/Thesis/Last_todo.md

         rho).
     25. Also in the same example, the name "x" bound together with rho will be shadowed by the first let.
 How is this supposed to work?

-    26. This example is hard for me to parse: "⟨○, (𝜆∗ (𝑥, 𝜌1 ). freestack 𝜌1
+*26. SMALL CHANGE: If we don't allocate a stack then we have no stack to execute on, and if we don't deallocate it then we have a memory leak.*
-        ; foo(𝑥), 𝑛𝑒𝑤𝑠𝑡𝑎𝑐𝑘)⟩".
+        This example is hard for me to parse: "⟨○, (𝜆∗ (𝑥, 𝜌1 ). freestack 𝜌1 ; foo(𝑥), 𝑛𝑒𝑤𝑠𝑡𝑎𝑐𝑘)⟩".
 Also the explanation is confusing: "Now the environment is a new empty stack, and we free it before calling the static function foo()": it seems a bit strange to create a stack and